Piwoksn/Compiled_Hotel_Management_BasicGUI/README.md

 # Compiled Hotel Management App

+Python based Hotel management GUI for re-use.
+Built on python Tkinter
-Complete Compilation on "Successful.py"
+you can find the Complete Compilation on "Successful.py"

 ## Database

-No database connected to it.
-For reuse
+No database connection.
+For reuse. feel free to contact me if you need.